UKCloud/documentation/articles/vmware/vmw-how-to-ssh-to-an-edge.md

 ## Firewall Rules

-Source: IP of Nic on VM
+Source: IP of NIC on VM
 Destination: External IP of your edge gateway
 Service:
 -	Protocol: TCP
 -	Destination port: 22

 ## From within the VM
-From within your VM you will need to SSH to your edge gateways external IP address and login with the credentials specified earlier.
-This can be done using PuTTY on a Windows VM or by running the relevant command on your Linux VM.
+From within your VM you will need to SSH to the external IP address of your edge gateway and login with the credentials specified earlier.
+This can be done using PuTTY on a Windows VM or by running the relevant command on a Linux VM.

 ## Feedback